carvel-dev/simple-app-on-kubernetes/README.md

 kubectl port-forward svc/simple-app 8080:80
 ```

 You will have to restart port forward command after making any changes as pods are recreated.
-Alternatively consider using [k14s' kwt tool](https://github.com/k14s/kwt) which exposes cluser IP subnets and cluster DNS to your machine and does not require any restarts:
+Alternatively consider using [kwt](https://github.com/vmware-tanzu/carvel-kwt) which exposes cluser IP subnets and cluster DNS to your machine and does not require any restarts:

 ```bash
 sudo -E kwt net start